shareresearchteam/Uncouth-Robots-That-Leverage-Profanity/README.md

 # Uncouth-Robots-That-Leverage-Profanity
-Video stimuli, additional figure, and supplementary statistical and qualitative analysis results as further explained in the under-review RA-L submission: Oh F**k!
+Video stimuli, additional figure, and supplementary statistical and qualitative analysis results as further explained in the under-review SORO submission: Oh F**k!
 How do People Feel about Robots that Leverage Profanity?

 **Video Stimuli Folder:** Includes all nine videos (~9s each) described in the paper.
 For these videos, the naming convention is "behavior_condition.mp4"